Jonnius00/MoshHamedani_C_sharp_Advanced/Generics/README.md

 ## Introduction to Generics

-Generics in C# allow you to define classes, interfaces, and methods with placeholder types (type parameters).
-These type parameters are specified when the generic type is instantiated or the generic method is called.
+Generics in C# allow developers to define classes, interfaces, and methods with placeholder types (type parameters).
+These type parameters are **bound to specific types** when the generic type is instantiated or the generic method is called.

 ### Basic Syntax
 ```csharp